cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Models (LLMs) and AI Agents.
 Future research should prioritize the synergy between NDT and these technologies, investigating how NDT can function as a high-fidelity "sandbox" to verify the actions of autonomous agents and mitigate the risks of model hallucinations.
-The integration of Generative AI and NDT will be a key driver toward higher levels of autonomy in network management.
+The integration of Agentic AI and NDT will be a key driver toward higher levels of autonomy in network management.